popjam/Reddit-Newsletter/README.md

-# Reddit Newsletter Generator
+# Reddit Newsletter

-**Transform Reddit into your personalized daily or weekly newsletter, delivered to your Kindle or Ereader device.**
+**Transform Reddit into a personalized daily or weekly newsletter, delivered to your Kindle or Ereader device!**

 ## Quick Start